Beating the megatrains – the nimble revolution

 There is a size for ideal economic performance for almost anything that can be produced.
 Those limits change as time progresses, but that does not make them any less real.
 Let’s take a computer hard drive for example.
 At a certain size, you get the best deal when it comes to comparing the storage space you get for the money you pay.
 Buy bigger, and you pay the technology premium.
 Buy smaller, and you pay more than you have to for your storage capacity.
 It’s the price you pay per unit of storage space that matters, not the price for the device.

-For what reason should the same rationale not hold true for LNG liquefaction equipment?
+For what reason should the same rationale not hold for LNG liquefaction equipment?
 It’s not how big you can build but rather how efficiently can you crank out many standardized trains.

-I have been a lifelong buyer of “just a bit after latest glitz” stuff.
-Keeps prices a bit lower and someone else bears the brunt of the first failures (remember antenna gate with the iPhone).
+I have been a lifelong buyer of “just a bit after the latest glitz” stuff.
+Keeps prices a bit lower and someone else bears the brunt of the first failures (remember the antenna gate with the iPhone).

 Back to LNG.
-Every time someone commissions a new “big train” its Groundhog day again and again.
+Every time someone commissions a new “big train” it’s Groundhog Day again and again.
 As there is no mass production there is no standardization.
 It would be much cheaper to build standardized smaller trains and stack them.

 But why hasn’t it happened this way?
-Let’s look at what has happened in the computer industry in the seventies.
+Let’s look at what happened in the computer industry in the seventies.
 Huge mainframe computers have dominated the landscape and people have used terminals to access them.
-From today’s point of view, this was incredibly complex, difficult and clunky as you had to reserve terminal time in advance, those monsters were slow and you had to brainstorm off the circuit.
+From today’s point of view, this was incredibly complex, difficult, and clunky as you had to reserve terminal time in advance, those monsters were slow and you had to brainstorm off the circuit.
 That was still better than the punch cards that were used before.
 But at the time there was no choice as the technology for desktop computers was not ready yet.
 They were just about being spawned by some computer startups such as Apple and Microsoft.

-Distributing computing power out to the users did not only bring costs down.
+Distributing computing power to the users did not only bring costs down.
 It enabled the rise of the internet as suddenly there were not only a couple of huge mainframes to connect.
 Suddenly it was thousands, soon millions of machines that chugged on in their own little bubble.
 The internet pierced the bubbles open.

 But they failed to see one important development.
-That the economics of industrial mass production brought the value of computing power down so significantly that it became as cheap as industrially produced milk.
+The economics of industrial mass production brought the value of computing power down so significantly that it became as cheap as industrially produced milk.
 Suddenly computing power was no more important than, let’s say paper clips or air-conditioned capacity.
 Important, but hardly the thing one worries about.
 That busted the mainframes as it eroded their competitive advantage.

 The comparison might seem a bit crass but then again, look at where we are today.
 But with cheap computing, it did not matter anymore if the computer was operated in flawless baseload mode.
-Nobody wastes time to think if the computer is exploited in a perfect 24-hour loop.
+Nobody wastes time thinking if the computer is exploited in a perfect 24-hour loop.
 It’s just sitting there on the desk, waiting for the next task.
 Having it idle for a week would not cause anyone stomach pain.

-Liquefaction is the most expensive piece of the chain today (not counting for some really exotic feed gas) so everything molds around its operational inflex and the last couple of FID’s have done nothing to crush that reality.
+Liquefaction is the most expensive piece of the chain today (not counting for some exotic feed gas) so everything molds around its operational inflex and the last couple of FIDs have done nothing to crush that reality.
 That is expensive and not really a recipe for helping the emergence of flexible LNG markets.
 To this day, nobody dares to discuss this seeming immutable fact – liquefaction is the way it is.
 Full stop.

 But what happened to computers in the seventies now comes to pass in LNG liquefaction.
 Mid-scale standardized liquefaction trains are the PCs of the LNG world.
 Big mega-trains just exist in a couple of flavors.
 At mid-scale (somewhere between 0,2 and 1 mtpa capacity) the Single Mixed Refrigerant process develops its full flavors (I am just watching the barbecue championships) and there is a wild array of flavors and competing technologies.
-It can be mounted on a skid, assembled in the workshop, pre-tested and delivered to plug and play.
+It can be mounted on a skid, assembled in the workshop, pre-tested, and delivered to plug and play.

 That’s probably a little over the top (plug and play) but remember that the first PC’s were also “plug and pray”.
-It took time to make the pray a rightful play.
+It took time to make the pray a true play.
 Same thing for LNG.

 What will that do?
 Big baseload trains today are pieces of art.
 It’s a bit like reinventing the wheel every time you want to build a car.
-No wonder those beasts are so horribly expensive.
+No wonder those beasts are so expensive.

 Then comes commissioning.
 The same problem, you are where you are with the big train.
 The small trains can be pre-tested in the workshop under ideal conditions.
 And, once you have a tried and tested design for the smaller train, you crank exact copies out in high numbers.
 The likelihood that something goes wrong at commissioning goes down with the numbers.